iltuoconsulenteit/DocCropper/UPDATES.md

 ## 2025-10-02
 - Restore default plugin toggles (including the scanner) for installations with older `settings.json` files so homepage controls remain visible after updates.
 - Parse `.git/HEAD` or the stored commit marker when Git isn't available, keeping the footer version and build date visible instead of "unknown".
+- Export build metadata from the Windows start script so launched processes receive `DOCROPPER_VERSION`/`_DATE`, ensuring the UI footer always shows the running revision.

 ## 2025-09-15
 - Route mobile signing endpoints through FastAPI so shared links no longer 404